davidklaing/davidklaing.github.io/index.md

 - path: tooltip_how-tos.js
 ---

 Welcome!
 I'm <a id="about-me" class="internal-link" href="/about-me/">David Laing</a>.
-I write to share my learning, to give more life to ideas that I think are underappreciated, to make it easier for my future friends to find me, and because <a id="talk-more" class="internal-link" href="/talk-more/">if you're good, you need to talk more</a>.
+I write to share my learning, to give more life to ideas that I think are underappreciated, and to make it easier for my future friends to find me. <a id="talk-more" class="internal-link" href="/talk-more/">If you're good, you need to talk more</a>.

 * <a id="how-tos" class="internal-link" href="/how-tos/">How-tos</a>